Lawsuit over Deutsche Bank's Russia trades dismissed -U.S. judge

-NEW YORK (Reuters) - A federal judge has dismissed a lawsuit accusing Deutsche Bank AG of concealing major deficiencies in its anti-money laundering controls, even as it allowed "mirror trades" to launder money out of Russia as part of a $10 billion trading scheme.
+NEW YORK, June 28 (Reuters) - A federal judge on Wednesday dismissed a lawsuit accusing Deutsche Bank AG of concealing major deficiencies in its anti-money laundering controls, including for "mirror trades" to launder money out of Russia.

-Though the 158-page complaint offers "evidence that the bank's anti-money laundering and know-your-customer procedures were deficient at identifying the mirror trades, statements concerning the adequacy of the bank's internal controls are not actionable," Torres wrote.
+Though the 158-page complaint, which sought class-action status, offers "evidence that the bank's anti-money laundering and know-your-customer procedures were deficient at identifying the mirror trades, statements concerning the adequacy of the bank's internal controls are not actionable," Torres wrote.

-The proposed class-action case was brought on behalf of Deutsche Bank investors, led by Andrei Sfiraiala, from Jan.
-31, 2013 to July 26, 2016.
+Jeremy Lieberman, a lawyer for Deutsche Bank investors from Jan.
+31, 2013 to July 26, 2016 led by Andrei Sfiraiala, did not immediately respond to requests for comment.
+Deutsche Bank spokeswoman Renee Calabro declined to comment.

-Their lawyer Jeremy Lieberman said in an email that the investors intend to appeal, and that their claims "readily meet" the requirements to show securities law violations.

 Torres' decision followed Deutsche Bank's Jan.
 31 agreement to pay close to $630 million of fines to settle U.S. and British regulatory charges it allowed $10 billion of trades from 2011 to 2015 that could have evaded Russian controls.